 The Endocannabinoid System - the 'ECS’, plays a crucial role in regulating and maintaining physical and mental health and well-being.
-It was only discovered in the early 1990's and is a system found to be in all mammals, birds, reptiles, amphibians and fish.
+It was only discovered in the early 1990's and is a system found to be in all mammals and many other species.
 It was quickly realised that the main function of the ‘ECS' was to maintain bodily homeostasis - biological harmony (internal stability) in response to changes in the environment.

-It was first thought that Endocannabinoids Receptors were only present within the brain and nervous system but it was later discovered by scientists, that the receptors that the Endocannabinoids and CBD bond with, were also present throughout the entire body including in our skin, heart, blood vessels, immune system, skeletal muscle, liver, pancreas, kidney, gastrointestinal tract and more.
+It was first thought that Endocannabinoids Receptors (including the serotonin receptors) were only present within the brain and nervous system but it was later discovered by scientists, the receptors that the Endocannabinoids and CBD bond with, were also present throughout the entire body including in our skin, heart, blood vessels, immune system, skeletal muscle, liver, pancreas, kidney, gastrointestinal tract & more.

-It was also discovered that the ‘ECS’ plays a huge part in a wide variety of bodily processes such as - pain, inflammation (including neuro-inflammation), memory, mood, stress, sleep, appetite, digestion, metabolism, motor control, immune function and reproductive/fertility.
+It was also discovered that the ‘ECS’ plays a huge part in a wide variety of bodily processes such as - pain, inflammation and neuro-inflammation, memory, mood, stress, sleep, appetite, digestion, metabolism, motor control, immune function and reproductive/fertility.

 When a part of your body is operating outside of its normal range, it activates the 'ECS’ to help correct it.
 For example: when you're sweating, it’s your 'ECS' that works to cool you and does this via cannabinoid receptors found in select tissues - of which we have (at least) two types:

 - CB1 which is in the central nervous system (brain and nerves of the spinal cord)

 - CB2 which is in the peripheral nervous system (nerves outside of brain and spinal cord)

 Your body activates the ‘ECS’ with such precision, that it only impacts the areas it needs to.
 For example, if your hormones levels are out of sync, it will work to regulate them without altering anything else.